CTCycle/NISTADS-Adsorption-Modeling/README.md

 **3) Data preprocessing:** prepare the adsorption dataset for machine learning, including normalization of numerical variables and SMILE sequence encoding using a regex-based tokenizer.

 **4) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:

 - **train from scratch:** start training an instance of the NISTADS model from scratch using the available data and parameters.

-- **train from checkpoint:** start training a pretrained NISTADS checkpoint for an additional amount of epochs, using pretrained model settings and data.
+- **train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.

 - **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.

 **5) Predict adsorption of compounds:** use the pretrained NISTADS model and predict adsorption of compounds based on pressure.